[AD – Gifted Jac Vapour VIM]

 In the box, you get one complete vape — tank and device with a sealed battery.
 There’s also 1 x 1.0-ohm Mouth-to-Lung coil, a charging lead, and the instruction manual.

 You do not get a sub-ohm coil in the box.
-You will need to buy those separately if you want to use the VIM as a sub-ohm device, and you can find those HERE.
+You will need to buy those separately if you want to use the VIM as a sub-ohm device.

 I think I’ve covered everything.
 It’s marketed as a small and compact, but mighty, AIO vape device that covers all bases — newbies and sub-ohmers alike.